Announcing Best Life’s Energy Accelerator Program! Learn More

 Exercise for the Non-Exerciser

 Theoretically, you know you SHOULD exercise.
-You know it’s supposed to be good for you on many different levels.
+You know it’s supposed to be good for you on many levels.
 But honestly, it just isn’t your thing.
 You wish you had the motivation and the desire to find a way to make it a part of your life, but every time you’ve tried, it just doesn’t work.
 If this is you, keep reading, my friend.
-I hear you and this blog is for you.
-First, I’ll break it down and get clear on what the actual benefits of exercise are.
+I hear you, and this blog is for you.
+First, I’ll break it down and clarify the actual benefits of exercise.
 Then I’ll discuss the potential challenges.
-Next, I’ll define what the ultimate goal is and come up with baby goals that you can work on to help you get there.
+Next, I’ll define the ultimate goal and come up with baby goals that you can work on to help you get there.
 Lastly, I’ll give examples of how YOU, the non-exerciser, can get the activity level you need for the level of health you’re looking for.

 The challenges I frequently see with my patients are: